2023 Staff Engagement Survey Timeline

 - Newly hired staff who have tenure of less than 3 months at the time of the survey launch are not invited, but will be invited to the following year's survey.

-Variables such as age, gender, and ethnicity are considered private workplace variables, so team managers do not have access to that level of survey report detail.
+Variables such as age, gender, ethnicity and race are considered private workplace variables, so team managers do not have access to that level of survey report detail.
 Other categories (such as primary work location) are not private, so managers will be able to look at reports by those details.
 Again, all results are grouped by 5 or more respondents, so no individual's survey answers can be singled out.

 Gallup Access is your staff engagement portal for: